kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 # Deploying Kaltura Clusters

 Below are **RPM** based instructions for deploying Kaltura Clusters.
-Refer to the [all-in-one installation guide](https://github.com/kaltura/platform-install-packages/blob/master/doc/install-kaltura-redhat-based.md) for more notes about deploying Kaltura in RPM supported environments.
+Refer to the [All-In-One Kaltura Server Installation Guide](https://github.com/kaltura/platform-install-packages/blob/master/doc/install-kaltura-redhat-based.md) for more notes about deploying Kaltura in RPM supported environments.
 Refer to the [Deploying Kaltura Clusters Using Chef](https://github.com/kaltura/platform-install-packages/blob/master/doc/rpm-chef-cluster-deployment.md) for automated Chef based deployments.

 ### Instructions here are for a cluster with the following members: